 Home / About

-Another highlight is our traditional kindergarten program (we call it the Beginning Program) which offers ongoing easel painting and block building coupled with the boundless sense of possibility that a current theme may suggest.
+Another highlight is our traditional preschool and kindergarten programs (we call these classes the Very Beginning and Beginning Programs) the kindergarten continues to offer ongoing easel painting and block building coupled with the boundless sense of possibility that a current theme may suggest.
 In other words, the kindergarten is not only play based, which we value as essential, but also highly stimulating intellectually.
 Children at this level listen to poems and novels.
 They sing and dance.
 They put their newfound knowledge into drawing form.
 Often, they dictate to the teacher, letting him or her know the essence of the drawing.
 One can look through a year’s journaling output and find evidence of deep understanding and equally deep response.

 Counting tree rings.